 Supporting Student Development

-Three elementary programs (King, Madison and Brubaker) earned the RAMP designation (Recognized ASCA Model Program) awarded by the American School Counseling Association.
-In addition, DMPS counselors are regular contributors to the Iowa School Counselor Association State Conference and are called upon to advise local and state agencies on policies related to childhood and adolescent developmental issues.
+Four elementary programs (Madison, Findley, Brubaker and King) have earned the RAMP designation (Recognized ASCA Model Program) awarded by the American School Counseling Association.
+In addition, DMPS counselors are regular contributors to the Iowa School Counselor Association State Conference and are called on to serve, advise, or present at the local, state, and national levels on programming related to childhood and adolescent developmental issues.

 DMPS counselors are professionals who hold a master’s degree and Iowa licensure in school counseling.

 For more detailed information on school counseling services, please contact your child’s school or the DMPS School Counseling Department.